What is WMIC.exe, is it Malware & How to Fix its Errors

 WMIC.exe Bad Image

-If you run into a “Bad Image” error, it means Windows is having trouble running WMIC.exe because some system files are acting up.
-The message you might see looks something like this:
+If you see a “Bad Image” error, it means Windows is having problems trying to run the WMIC.exe process because some system files are likely missing or broken.
+The message you might see will look something like this:

 WMIC.exe – Bad Image.
 The application or DLL is not a valid Windows image.
 Please check this against your installation diskette.”